Real-IAD Variety: Pushing Industrial Anomaly Detection Dataset to a Modern Era: Related Work

-The vision-language models (VLMs) have emerged as a promising direction for anomaly detection, enabling semantic reasoning and cross-domain generalization through natural language supervision.
+Vision-Language Models (VLMs) have emerged as a promising direction for anomaly detection, enabling semantic reasoning and cross-domain generalization.
 Recent advances have explored zero-shot (ZSAD) and few-shot (FSAD) anomaly detection using large-scale pre-trained models such as CLIP~\cite{clip}.
-WinCLIP~\cite{winclip} pioneered the application of vision-language models for zero-shot anomaly classification and segmentation by introducing dual-class textual prompts and patch-wise window operations.
-AnomalyCLIP~\cite{iclr2024anomalyclip} employs object-agnostic textual prompts to capture generalizable normal and abnormal representations, further enhanced through auxiliary anomaly detection datasets.
+WinCLIP~\cite{winclip} introduces dual-class textual prompts and patch-wise window operation for ZSAD and FSAD.
+AnomalyCLIP~\cite{iclr2024anomalyclip} learns object-agnostic prompt embeddings to capture generalizable normal and abnormal representations through an auxiliary anomaly detection dataset.
 AdaCLIP~\cite{eccv24adaclip} introduces learnable hybrid prompts and regional anomaly feature extraction to improve detection precision, while VCP-CLIP~\cite{eccv24vcpclip} designs Pre-VCP and Post-VCP modules to optimize textual embeddings with visual contextual prompts, promoting cross-modal information interaction.
 Recently, AdaptCLIP~\cite{gao2025adaptclip} treats CLIP as a foundational service, proposing alternating and comparative learning strategies based on three lightweight adapters to support zero- and few-shot generalization across domains.

-Despite these methodological advances, existing zero-/few-shot approaches have been validated primarily on small-scale datasets with limited category diversity (typically $\leq$ 30 classes), leaving their scalability and robustness under large-scale, multi-industry conditions unverified.
-Our Real-IAD Variety enables the first large-scale evaluation of vision-language anomaly detection methods across 160 categories, thereby facilitating systematic investigation of their generalization capabilities in realistic industrial settings.
+\gbb{Unlike VLM-based ZSAD and FSAD, MetaUAS~\cite{metauas} is the first to reframe anomaly detection from a change detection perspective, achieving a pure-vision one-shot anomaly detection paradigm that eliminates the reliance on specific anomaly detection datasets for pre-training.} Despite these methodological advances, existing ZSAD and FSAD approaches have been validated primarily on small-scale datasets with limited category diversity (typically $\leq$ 30 classes), leaving their scalability and robustness under large-scale, multi-industry conditions unverified.
+Our Real-IAD Variety dataset enables the first large-scale evaluation of ZSAD and FSAD methods across 160 categories, thereby facilitating systematic investigation of their generalization capabilities in realistic industrial settings.